krzysgol/rdr2_mouse_pointer_fix/README.md

 2. Upon detection of a running instance of RDR2 this app starts periodically repositioning the mouse pointer to the rightmost edge of the rightmost display.

-3. The app will exit automaticaly when you quit the game.
+3. The app will exit automatically when you quit the game.

+I don't guarantee it will work correctly in every environment. **Use it at your own risk.**

 #### Build prerequisites ####
 * CMake